Counselling for Women

 Do you feel like you’re barely holding it together?

 Like you are watching your life go by from the outside and you don’t know who you are or who you want to be anymore?
-Did someone or something take away your sense of self-worth and leave you feeling helpless and out of control- like you’re just operating in survival mode?
+Has your sense of self-worth disintegrated and left you feeling helpless and out of control- like you’re just operating in survival mode?
 Does it feel like time is running out but you don’t know how to change?

-The way others see you and the face you need to put on every day doesn’t feel like the real you- the person hidden inside.
+The way others see you and the face you put on every day doesn’t feel like the real you- the person hidden inside.

-It’s exhausting keeping her locked in while at the same time being absolutely terrified of what might if you let her peek out from behind the mask.
-Will others hate you?
+It’s exhausting keeping her locked in while at the same time terrifying to imagine what might happen if you let her peek out from behind the mask.
+Will folks hate you?
 Will your life fall apart?
 Will you have a breakdown and never recover?
-Will your life be ruined?
-What if you can’t control her, can’t put her back and get on with things when you need to?

 These fears are completely real and can be utterly paralysing.

-It doesn’t matter what culture you’re from, what age you are, whether you’re queer or straight or where you fit on the female identity spectrum: so many of us keep moving forward each day, just pretending to be fine when we’re really not, and scared of what might happen if we take that step to say to someone these 3 words:
+It doesn’t matter what culture you’re from, what age you are, whether you’re queer or straight or where you fit on the female identity spectrum.
+So many of us keep moving forward each day, pretending to be fine when we’re really not, and scared of what might happen if we take that step to say to someone these three words:

 I Need Help.

-Nothing is too small or large to work on in counselling for women.
+Nothing is too small or large to work on in counselling.

 I can help you to regain your sense of self, rebuild your identity and feel stronger.

-No one has the right to steal your identity: we work together to discover, name and celebrate parts of you that have been hidden in the fog.
+No one has the right to steal your identity.
+You and I work together to discover, name and celebrate parts of you that have been hidden in the fog.

-I can help you enrich your story in new ways to enable you to burst out of survival mode and into the life you want for yourself and your loved ones.
-If you believe life is for living and experiencing then this could be the journey of a lifetime- a literal life saver.
+I can help you enrich your story in new ways to enable you to bust out of survival mode and embrace the life you want for yourself and your loved ones.
+If you believe life is for experiencing then this could be a literal life saver.
 Offering counselling for women and seeing us just kinda love ourselves a whole lot more is one of the greatest privileges of my life.